GLOBAL MARKETS-U.S. stocks fall, dollar and Treasury yields rise

 * Dollar pares gains after surge to 3-month high

-* Oil down, U.S. Treasury yields up (Updates with afternoon trading, commentary)
+* Oil down, U.S. Treasury yields up (Updates with U.S. trading, changes byline, dateline, previous dateline London)

 By Sinead Carew

-NEW YORK, Nov 5 U.S. stocks fell in choppy Wall Street trading on Thursday, a day ahead of a key U.S. jobs report, while the dollar pared gains after U.S. economic data and Treasury yields rose.
+NEW YORK, Nov 5 U.S. stocks fell on Thursday, led by declines in the materials, health and energy sectors, while the dollar pared gains after U.S. economic data and Treasury yields rose.

-The United States last week had its biggest rise in jobless claims in eight months, while third-quarter productivity gained after a drop in self-employment caused overall hours worked to fall for the first time in six years, restraining costs.
+The U.S. had its biggest weekly rise in jobless claims in eight months, while third-quarter productivity gained after a drop in self-employment had overall hours worked falling for the first time in six years, restraining costs.

-A day after Federal Reserve Chair Janet Yellen referred to December as a "live possibility" for a rate hike, investors were waiting for Friday's key U.S. monthly nonfarm payrolls report to gauge if the data is strong enough to prompt a liftoff.
+A day after Federal Reserve Chair Janet Yellen referred to December as a "live possibility" for a rate hike, investors were waiting anxiously for Friday's key U.S. monthly nonfarm payrolls report to gauge if the data is strong enough to prompt a lift-off.

-"There's a lot of people that doubt the market and they're still skittish and don't believe the rally or think they ought to be in bonds," said Gary Bradshaw, portfolio manager at Hodges Capital Management in Dallas, Texas.
-But he added, "I don't see interest rates going up dramatically even though the Fed keeps saying they're going to raise."
+"It's going to be a quiet day ... as people are going to be squaring positions and getting set up," said Matthew Tuttle, chief executive of Tuttle Tactical Management in Stamford, Connecticut.
+"I think tomorrow's going to be where the real action is."

-Weak commodity prices weighed on energy while Celgene dragged on the healthcare sector after its revenue missed estimates.
-Energy shares led the S&P decline with 1.2 percent drop.
-Interest-rate sensitive sector utilities were the next weakest sector, followed by healthcare stocks.
+Weak commodity prices weighed on energy and materials shares, while Celegene dragged on the healthcare sector after its revenue missed estimates.

+The materials sector led S&P declines with a 1.1 percent drop followed by a 0.98 percent drop for energy shares and a 0.7 percent decline for healthcare stocks .

-U.S. two-year Treasury yields hit their highest levels in 4-1/2 years on expectations for a December rate hike, while long-dated yields also rose on fresh corporate supply.
+U.S. two-year Treasury yields hovered near their highest levels in 4-1/2 years on continued expectations the Fed will hike rates in December, while long-dated yields also rose on fresh corporate supply.

-"Investors have adjusted their probabilities, adjusted their risk, adjusted their positions; now they're going to see what happens tomorrow," said John Briggs, Americas head of strategy at RBS in Stamford, Connecticut, referring to Friday's jobs report.
+"Investors have adjusted their probabilities, adjusted their risk, adjusted their positions, now they're going to see what happens tomorrow," said John Briggs, Americas head of strategy at RBS in Stamford, Connecticut, referring to the U.S. jobs data due on Friday.

-The dollar was up 0.1 percent against a basket of major currencies in late afternoon trading after hitting its highest level since early August earlier in the session.
-The euro was up slightly against the dollar at over $1.08.
+The dollar was up 0.6 percent against a basket of major currencies after hitting its highest level since early August earlier in the session.
+The euro was up slightly against the dollar at just over $1.08.

+Sterling fell almost 1 percent against the dollar after Bank of England chief Mark Carney, who had previously downplayed threats to major economies from slowing growth in China and other emerging markets, sent a cautious message that pointed to UK borrowing costs remaining on hold until 2017.

-Gold and Copper were both weighed down by the prospect of a December rate hike.
-Gold fell for the seventh straight session, to as low as $1,104.3 an ounce, its weakest since Oct.
-2.
+Gold fell for the seventh straight session, dipping as low as $1,105.2 an ounce, its weakest since Oct.
+2, as investors bet on a December U.S. rate hike.

+"Price action is very bearish, but we expect to find initial support at the October low of $1,105 and the September low of $1,100," ScotiaMocatta analysts said.

-The Philadelphia SE Gold/Silver index was down 4.9 percent and copper fell 2.5 percent, also hitting its lowest level since Oct.
-2.
+Copper fell 1.9 percent, also hitting its lowest level since Oct.
+2, weighed down as the prospect of a rate hike next month boosted the dollar.

-Oil futures were down on oversupply concerns and weak gasoline prices.
-U.S. crude futures settled down 2.4 percent at $45.20 a barrel, and Brent crude settled down 1.2 percent at $47.98.

-In Europe the FTSEurofirst 300 index of major companies closed down 0.4 percent.
-(Additional reporting by Sam Forgione and Barani Krishnan in New York, Clara Denina in London and Abhiram Nandakumar in Bengaluru; Editing by Andrew Roche, Meredith Mazzilli and Richard Chang)
+In Europe the FTSEurofirst 300 index of major companies was down 0.1 percent.
+(Additional reporting by Sam Forgione in New York, Amanda Cooper and Clara Denina in London and Abhiram Nandakumar in Bengaluru; Editing by Andrew Roche and Meredith Mazzilli)

 * Says Kent T. Lucien, vice chair, currently Bank of Hawaii's chief financial officer, will become chief strategy officer